2026 Membership - Now Available

 You are a contributing member of the group who is comfortable riding in a tight group formation with a rotating paceline.

-What to Expect on a Flying Dogs Ride
+What to Expect on a Group 3 Ride

-Spirited, steady pace often including sign or hill sprints when traffic allows.
-It is “hard fun”!
+Spirited, steady pace often including sign or hill sprints when traffic and road conditions allow.

-Flying Dogs rides use rotating pace lines, two abreast formations and sometimes switch between the two.
-Average pace has a lot to do with weather, route and riding style, but generally you can expect to finish with an average moving group pace of 35+ km/h.
+Group 3 rides use rotating pace lines, two abreast formations and sometimes switch between the two.
+Average pace has a lot to do with weather, route and riding style, but generally you can expect to finish with an average moving group pace of 31-35 km/h.

 Our Saturday Fondo is designed to build muscular endurance.
 The Fondo rides are 100km+ and almost always include a coffee stop.